opengeospatial/CityGML-3.0Encodings/README.md

 Scope
 --

-CityGML version 3.0 consists of a single *conceptual model* and multiple implementations of the conceptual model using different data definition and data storage methodologies.
+CityGML version 3.0 consists of a single *Conceptual Model* and multiple implementations of the Conceptual Model using different data definition and data storage methodologies.
 Each storage methodology is designated as a named *encoding*.
-This scope of this repository is encodings of the conceptual model.
+This scope of this repository is encodings of the Conceptual Model.

 ![CityModelA.png](CityModelA.png)
 Purpose